 What happens on a silent retreat?
 Is it hard not to talk?

 ďI donít think I could go for that long without talking!Ē Many people think this when they hear about a silent retreat.
 The reality is that it isnít as hard as you think.
-And you donít go the whole time without talking ever.
 Each day has a rhythm.
-There is time for quiet, for prayer, for walking outside and there is time to speak with your spiritual director, gather for spoken and shared prayer, and, as always, there is conversation with God.
-We do not always realize how much our life is filled with noise, thoughts, and busy-ness.
-Silence makes room for listening, for response, for contemplation.
-The truth is that many find the initial entrance into quiet to be quite noisy since the train of inner chatter takes some time to calm down.
+There is time for quiet, for prayer, for walking outside and for daily conversation with your spiritual director.
+Retreatants gather for spoken and shared prayer, and, as always, there is conversation with God.
+We do not always realize how much of our life is filled with noise, thoughts, and busy-ness.
+Silence makes room for listening, for response, and for contemplation.
+Many retreatants find that silence is their favorite part of the retreat, and they are amazed at the community that forms in the midst of silence.

 What is a spiritual director/spiritual direction?